hzhou/MyDef_Book/Installing.md

 Installing MyDef
 ================

 MyDef can be installed on Linux, OSX, and Windows.
 Because MyDef is actually pure Perl package, it can run in any platform where Perl is installed.
-However, running MyDef on a non-unix environment is not well tested.
-So for this book, we'll assume a unix like system.
+However, running MyDef on a non-UNIX environment is not well tested.
+So for this book, we'll assume a UNIX like system.
 On Windows platform, this means cygwin (https://www.cygwin.com/).

 First, obtain the source from github repository: